-As 2012 drew to a close, the overall consumer debt market showed "some clear signs of healing" from the deepest financial downturn since the Great Depression, says newly released research from the Federal Reserve Bank of New York.
+As 2012 drew to a close, the overall consumer debt market showed signs it is finally on the mend, says research from the New York Fed.

 At the same time, Fed economists used a first-of-its-kind press briefing Thursday to send a warning that rising default rates for student loans are putting pressure on consumers and could crimp the recovery.